jsvine/astronomer/README.md

 ## Usage

 Before using `astronomer`, you'll need to [generate a Personal API Token](https://github.com/blog/1509-personal-api-tokens).
 Don't worry, it's easy.
-Then, it's just a matter of, for example:
+After that, using `astronomer` is as simple as naming the repo and supplying the token:

 ```sh
 astronomer jsvine/envplus --token [ENTER TOKEN HERE]